charlierobin/dockjuggler/README.md

 # DockJuggler

-A simple utility for switching between various Docks in the macos Finder.
+A simple utility for switching between various Docks in the macOS Finder.

 As with most of my stuff, it came about because there wasn’t anything else which quite did what I wanted.
-When that’s the situation, you can either sit around moaning about it or start doing something about it yourself…
+This was my solution…

 <img width="821" alt="base" src="https://user-images.githubusercontent.com/10506323/232986208-539f1935-0658-41b9-826f-ac0fb69891ba.png">